Larissa-creator/super_glasses/content/docs/projects/super_glasses/_index.md

   <figcaption><em>A sketch of the idea</em></figcaption>
 </figure>

 This documentation contains three more sections.
 The next section related work presents books, websites and similar projects which give an introduction to the inexperienced reader.
 In the section Implementation the iterations of the build process are presented.
+Also the code and the construction of the project will be presented in a detailed way.
+The last sections contains the conclusion.
+It finishes this documentation with a short reflection and the summarised project outcome.

 ## Related work